grdw/grdw/_posts/2022-09-27-how-to-share-a-file-between-devices.md

 I'm using two frameworks here, meaning I've officialy been cancelled from the Go community.
 In my defense, I didn't want to be going through the whole pain of implementing a websocket server from scratch, purely for trying something out.

 The client-side code is where most of the magic recides at.
+Each client will be able to connect their respected devices and are able to communicate to each other, and send bytes from one to the other.

 ### Combining multiple of the above